-In an economy where unemployment lingers and layoffs continue, technology budgets are frozen and existing business decisions are extended, IT salespeople need their whole company working with them in unison to close business deals.
+In an economy where competition is tight, IT salespeople need their whole company working with them in unison to close business deals.
 Having held the position of VP of Operations (“Ops”) and the VP of Sales in two different technology INC 500 firms, I have had a unique advantage to see the larger picture on how business deals are proposed and accepted.

 The decision process for a technology deal to be technically presented, approved, priced and scheduled by a VP of Ops or any other technical manager, results, at times, in management schizophrenia.
 On one hand, the VP of Ops wants to generate increased revenue, clear their bench of unused development staff, and be a team player.
 On the other hand, the VP of Ops seeks to deploy the technology with which his/her group is most experienced (and prefers), wants to generate bonus income, and, many times, feels that the sales department sells everything but their technical core competence.
 In technology sales, many times the Operations management team may be your biggest competitor.

 So, how do you manage Operations when they become your internal competitor?

 - Proposal Preparation: When a sales proposal is frozen in motion by waiting for an Ops Department to sign-off, wait no longer than 48 hours.
 If Ops cannot approve a technical proposal within 48 hours, then the review process (regardless of how big the firm is) is flawed.
 Approving proposals quickly is a key element in shortening the sales cycle and generating revenue quicker.
 Every day that the Ops Department delays a proposal from being delivered to a client is a day wasted towards collecting a potential accounts receivable.
 Quicker proposals usually mean shorter sales cycles and increased cash flow.
 Additionally, if your team is working on a Request For Proposal (RFP) for a major client, it should take no longer than one week.